ice-csic-astroexotic/ML-Poppyns/docs/basics/getting_started.md

 The steps with pre-commit are as follows: (i) modify code, (ii) stage changes with `git add`, (iii) running `git commit` will automatically execute the pre-commit framework.
 If the pre-commit checks are passed, the changes are commit.
 If not files are modified and the steps (i) - (iii) have to be repeated.
-For more info see [pre-commit documentation](https://pre-commit.com/#intro>).
+For more info see the [pre-commit documentation](https://pre-commit.com/#intro>).

 ## Documentation

 The documentation for this project is held in `docs` and can be compiled into an HTML webpage by running `mkdocs serve` with the environment activated.
-The configuration file to set up the documentation with [mkdocs.org](https://www.mkdocs.org) is called `mkdocs.yml` and is located in the main repository folder.
+The configuration file to set up the documentation with [Materials for MkDocs](https://squidfunk.github.io/mkdocs-material/) is called `mkdocs.yml` and is located in the main repository folder.

 ## Repository structure